Shear flows and their suppression at large aspect ratio. Two-dimensional simulations of a growing convection zone: Analysis and results

+\citet{2014PhFl...26e4104F} found that the development of the shear mode in two-dimensional convection depends on the aspect ratio of the convection zone and the magnitude of the Rayleigh-number.
+In our experiments, we find that zonal flows develop when the aspect ratio of the convection zone lies between $1.2-1.7$, being smaller at $Pr=0.1$ (Fig. \ref{fig_aspect_ratio_Ra}a).

-In this problem convection is driven by the temperature difference across the thermal boundary layer due to the imposed heat flux at the top, and the convective layer grows in time.
-This means that the Rayleigh number $Ra$ grows in time and its magnitude is set by the thickness of the convective layer.
-We find that once the zonal flow sets in, the convective layer stops growing and $Ra$ saturates to a roughly constant value, $Ra \sim 10^{8},\, 5\times 10^{8},\, 10^9,$ and $5\times 10^{9}$ for $Pr=7,\, 1,\, 0.5$, and 0.1, respectively.
-To illustrate this behaviour, Fig. \ref{fig_aspect_ratio_Ra}(b) shows the temporal evolution of $Ra$ for the cases using $F_0/F_{\rm crit}=10.8$.
+In this problem, convection is driven by the temperature difference across the thermal boundary layer due to the imposed heat flux at the top, and the convective layer grows in time.
+This means that the Rayleigh number $Ra$ also increases with time and its magnitude depends mostly on the thickness of the convective layer.
+We measure the Rayleigh number of the flow as